 During a one-week period we encourage people to run one mile or further and to have a chat with friends, family, colleagues or other runners.
 It’s a chance for people to talk about mental wellbeing, share experiences and help break down the stigma surrounding mental health.

 How does it work?

 We’ll be encouraging people to run one mile or further and have a chat during the week of the campaign.
 They can do this either with friends, family or colleagues at a time and location of their choice or by joining one of the organised runs at an England Athletics club or RunTogether group.
-Click here to search for and book onto runs (link is only active 2 weeks prior to each campaign).
+People can search for and book onto runs at www.runandtalk.co.uk from 27 August 2019.

 What counts as a run?

 One mile or further, participants choose the distance and location that suits them.
 They don’t have to run the whole way, walking and jogging is allowed!

 Organised runs are planned by England Athletics partners, affiliated clubs and RunTogether Groups.
 They are led by a UKA qualified leader or coach and most finish with an optional social element, so participants can go for a drink or something similar afterwards.
 Anyone of any running ability can join a run even if they’ve never run before and are not a member of that club or group.
 Clubs who want to organise a run for #RunAndTalk 2019 can find more information by clicking here.

 Some runs will have a volunteer Mental Health Champion(s) present.
 All our friendly Champions have lived experience of mental health problems themselves or through close family or friends and are passionate about improving mental wellbeing through running.

 Who can take part?